bitsblocks/get-rich-quick-bible/README.md

-_"Business Blockchain" Bible - The Secrets of Free Easy Money - From Zero to Twenty Million in Three Weeks - 500 000+% Return on Investment (ROI) - Hot Air Token Sales - Hodl!
+_The Secrets of Free Easy Money -
+From Zero to Twenty Million in Three Weeks - 500 000+% Return on Investment (ROI) - Hot Air Token Sales - Hodl!
 Hodl!
 Hodl! - To the Moon :chart_with_upwards_trend::chart_with_upwards_trend::chart_with_upwards_trend:_

-# Get Rich Quick
+# Get Rich Quick "Business Blockchain" Bible